 Magical Silk Road cities, epic wide open spaces and a quirky Soviet past; Uzbekistan has it all.
-And with new, relaxed visa rules, it’s easier to visit than ever.
+No surprise then that you voted it your favourite emerging destination in the Wanderlust reader awards.

 Haven’t got the time to follow the fabled Silk Road all the way from Turkey to China?
 Fear not.
 Uzbekistan offers the chance to experience the very best of this famous trade route on even the shortest of visits.

 The country is home to some of the Silk Road’s most iconic sights, including the three great Silk Road cities of Khiva, Bukhara and Samarkand.
 Here you can see some of the world’s finest Islamic architecture, all painstakingly restored to their former glory, and get a real sense of what life was like when these cities were hubs of international trade.
 Uzbekistan is the Silk Road in a nutshell.

 Before gaining independence in 1991, Uzbekistan was part of the sprawling Soviet Union.
 Remnants of this part of the country’s history can be spotted throughout the country, but especially in Tashkent.
 The city was flattened by an earthquake in 1966 and rebuilt in Soviet style.

 The result is a mix of stark Soviet buildings, classical Russian architecture and restored 12th-century mosques.
 Boulevards are stark and never-ending, the buildings brutal and geometric.
 The areas around Hotel Uzbekistan and Independence Square (previously Lenin Square until 1991) are the best places to look.

 Partial to Russian avant-garde art?
 Then you’ll want to head to Nukus and the city’s Museum of Art.
 It has the second largest collection of Russian avant-garde art in the world, after the Russian Museum in St Petersburg, with an extensive collection of work by painter, archeologist and collector, Igor Savitsk.